turbot/steampipe-plugin-aws/docs/tables/aws_codebuild_project.md

 ```

-### List of projects which are not created within a VPC
+### List projects which are not created within a VPC

 ```sql
 select